heet616/Word-File-generator/README.md

 No need to do the same ol' task repetatively.
-\nThis a word document generator, which creates files basis on templates and personal criteria.
+This a word document generator, which creates files basis on templates and personal criteria.